 Serotonin syndrome

-Serotonin syndrome has been reported with the use of methylthioninium chloride when administered via the intravenous route in combination with serotonergic medicinal products.
+Serotonin syndrome has been reported with the use of methylthioninium chloride when administered intravenously in combination with serotonergic medicinal products.
 It is not known if there is a risk of serotonin syndrome when methylthioninium chloride is administered orally in preparation for colonoscopy.
 Patients treated with methylthioninium chloride in combination with serotonergic medicinal products should be monitored for the emergence of serotonin syndrome.
-If symptoms of serotonin syndrome occur, discontinue use of Lumeblue, and initiate supportive treatment (see section 4.5)
+If symptoms of serotonin syndrome occur, use of the medicinal product should be discontinued, and supportive treatment initiated (see section 4.5).

 Photosensitivity